-WARNING: The use of tire sealants may damage your Tire Pressure Monitoring System and should not be used.
-WARNING: Refer to Tire Pressure Monitoring System (TPMS) in the Tire, Wheels and Loading chapter for important information.
+WARNING: Refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.

 Dissimilar spare tire/wheel information

 WARNING: Failure to follow these guidelines could result in an increased risk of loss of vehicle control, injury or death.